-In the spring of 2007 my wife got a suspicious phone call from a supposed music video producer asking if he could check out our house for a possible filming.
-We were both suspicious, because how often do you get asked to host a music video production in your home??
+In the spring of 2007 my wife got a suspicious phone call, asking if we’d like to rent our home for a music video shoot.
+How often do you get asked to host a music video production in your own home??

 We agreed to let him stop over with his assistant to check the place out and do a little walk through sketch of the video for us.
 As it turns out, our house was a perfect fit for a college radio band out of California, called Limbeck.

-The band would be in Minneapolis in a couple of weeks for a few shows and figured to film a video to promote their new album while in town.
-The question I had was how the heck did our house wind up as a candidate for the shoot?
+The band would be in Minneapolis in a couple of weeks for a few shows and figured to film a video to promote their new album while they were in town.
+The question I had was, “How the heck did our house wind up as a candidate for the shoot?”

 So, how the heck did our house get picked?

 We learned later that the previous owners had taken some pretty nice interior shots of our house to enter into an Ikea grand opening contest, whereby the winner gets a fully furnished home courtesy of Ikea.
 I wondered if Ikea would’ve done the joyous assembly for winners…

 At any rate, unbeknownst to us, a collection of interior shots of our house remained on a public server accessible to film on-location production companies.
 How about that, little house?
 You won the beauty prize.

 After the initial walk-through of the video we sat down with the producer and his camera man to talk details.
 I was still skeptical of the entire operation: “You need the house for the full day, on a Saturday, huh?” and “How many people will be showing up for this thing, trouncing through our house?”